codeforkjeff/covid-19-stats/README.md

 make
 ```

-You should end up with a SQLite database, `stage/covid19.db`, and files in
-the `data/` directory.
+You should end up with tables in the database and files in the `data/` directory.

 # Charts and Tables